ClusterM/nes2wii/README.md

 ## Tested on

 * ATMEGA16A, 20MHz crystal
-* NES and N64 controllers (yes, SNES and SMD/Genesis not tested yet)
+* NES, SNES, N64 and SMD controllers

 ## Known bugs/problems